 Who we are

-Governance Institute of Australia is a national membership association, advocating for our network of 43,000 governance and risk management professionals.
+A national membership association, Governance Institute of Australia advocates for a community of governance and risk management professionals, equipping over 8,000 members with the tools to drive better governance within their organisation.
 Our mission is to drive better governance in all organisations, to create a stronger, better society.

 Media Inquiries: email@example.com or call +61 2 8227 5916